kadeguilherme/innomesh/prometheus/README.md

 - Alertmanager
 - Node_exporter

- You launch container with command bellow
+ We will use Docker Compose to run multi-container applications with the command below:
  ```
 docker compose up
  ```